Gorilla-Logic/spoonacular-api/README.md

 `UnauthorizedHandler` is an exception handler provided to the security filter chain that is responsible for sending the status code 401 to the client if any error occurs at the authentication entry point.

-### API
+### Recipes API

 ![spoonacular_structure_diagram](./documents/spoonacular_structure_diagram.png)
 > Please see documentation on each Class for further explanation on how the API works.

-The Spoonacular API includes endpoints for:
+The Recipes API includes endpoints for:
 - Creating a new recipe
 - Retrieving recipes by their IDs
 - Searching for recipes